- Attending MW21 FAQ

 Registrations may be refundable with fees.
 Please contact email@example.com.
 Registration may be transferred at any time before the conference, with advance notice.

 Why are some sessions in the program “greyed out”?

 Sessions that are marked in grey are still tentative.

 Can I send you a check for my registration?

 Yes, first please create the order online and press check out.
 Please send your check with your invoice number on it to: Museums and the Web LLC, 4214 Lafayette Pl.
 Culver City CA 90232 USA.

 I want to bring my friend/spouse to the reception.
 Can I buy a ticket?

-Additional tickets for events can be purchased at the registration desk.
+Additional tickets for events can be purchased at the registration desk or online.

 Who else is coming to the Conference?

-Go to the conference site, go to “conference” tab, and click “Attendees” You should be able to see the names and orgs of attendees.
-We do not share the email addresses.
+Go to the conference site, go to the “conference” tab, and click “Attendees” You should be able to see the names and organization of attendees.
+We do not share email addresses.
 Please make sure you are logged in before proceeding.
 Only the registrants can view the list.